Mage Knight: Apocalypse: Gameplay

 Players assume the role of one of five playable characters, each with three separate skill paths.
 Skills are developed depending on playstyle, rather than manual selection of a skills.
 Individual skills and attributes gain experience and increase in level as they are used.
 As the game progresses, the player is partied with the other members of the Oathsworn and are able to control the other characters with basic commands (attack, follow, stop).
 If another character in the party dies, they will respawn at save points throughout the game.

 The game consists of six chapters, each containing a linear dungeon.
 Throughout the dungeons there are mobs of monsters that drop various items (such as armor, magic stones, and consumables) along with employing puzzle elements.
 A crafting system allows players to create and enhance weapons from magic stones dropped by mobs and make potions using various herbs found throughout the game.

 Reception

-Reception of Mage Knight: Apocalypse was generally unfavorable from critics.
+Mage Knight: Apocalypse received "generally unfavorable" reviews, according to review aggregator Metacritic.
 GameSpot called the game design "interesting" but "aggravatingly sloppy and painfully bland", while Eurogamer criticized the buggy multiplayer experience.
 IGN praised the game for its "good statistical progression system" and skill and item selection, but noted that the game "suffers from all around poor AI, several bugs" and has a "derivative storyline and awful voice acting".
 Many reviewers likened the game to Diablo in playstyle.